List of equipment of the Kosovo Security Force: Aviation

 Kosovo Security Force is currently in its third phase of its transition into the Kosovo Armed Forces and it is now building its air defence capabilities.
 It currently possesses a series of UAVs and UCAVs and is in the process of purchasing air-defence capabilities and aircraft.
 In January 2025, it was announced that Kosovo's minister of defence had reached an agreement with US State Department officials for the acquisition of several UH-60 Black Hawk helicopters.
-Kosovo currently has 3 air bases, and 15+ pilots and it is continuously training new pilots in USA, TUR and ALB.
+Kosovo currently has 3 air bases, and 15+ pilots and it is continuously training new pilots in the Albania, Turkey, and the United States.